Safety

 Family offenses are crimes that include disorderly conduct, harassment, aggravated harassment, menacing, reckless endangerment, assault or attempted assault, stalking, criminal mischief, sexual misconduct, strangulation, identity theft, coercion, and grand larceny.

 Family Court may give you a temporary order of protection the same day you request it.
 This order usually lasts only till the next court date.
+Even though it is temporary, it is valid and you can expect to have it enforced as long as it was served to the offender.
 You may have to return to court several times before a judge decides on whether to give you a final order.

 Both you and the offender have the right to an attorney in Family Court.
 If you cannot afford one, the court will assign an attorney to represent you.
 If the offender has an attorney, it is better for you to have one too – in those situations, an attorney who has knowledge of the law can really help you.